-When equipment must be installed in hazardous locations, there are strict requirements for the construction of the installation, including materials and design requirements.
-To prevent inadvertent ignition of flammable gases and vapors by electrical equipment, the two most common methods of protection are “Explosion Proof” and “Intrinsically Safe”.
+When equipment must be installed in hazardous locations, there are strict requirements for the construction of the installation including materials and design requirements.
+To prevent inadvertent ignition of flammable gases and vapours by electrical equipment, the two most common methods of protection are “Explosion Proof” and “Intrinsically Safe”.

-An “intrinsically safe” classification and design means that an electronic circuit and it’s wiring will not cause any sparking or arcing and cannot store sufficient energy to ignite a flammable gas or vapor, and cannot produce surface temperature high enough to cause ignition.
-Such design is not explosion proof, nor does it need to be.
+An “intrinsically safe” classification and design means that an electronic circuit and its wiring will not cause any sparking or arcing and cannot store sufficient energy to ignite a flammable gas or vapour and cannot produce surface temperature high enough to cause ignition.
+Such design is not explosion-proof, and it doesn’t need to be.

-Groups of atmospheres categorized by the volatility and/or ignition temperatures.
-“A” is the most hazardous and “D” is the least hazardous group for gases and vapors.
+- Groups A, B, C, D Groups of atmospheres categorized by the volatility and/or ignition temperatures.
+“A” is the most hazardous and “D” is the least hazardous group for gases and vapours.

 - Group A Atmospheres containing acetylene.

-Atmospheres containing ethyl-ether vapors, ethylene, or cyclo-propane.
+- Group C Atmospheres containing ethyl-ether vapors, ethylene, or cyclo-propane.

-Atmospheres containing gasoline, hexane, naptha, benzene, butane, propane, alcohol, acetone, benzol, lacquer solvent vapors, or natural gas (methane).
+- Group D Atmospheres containing gasoline, hexane, naptha, benzene, butane, propane, alcohol, acetone, benzol, lacquer solvent vapors, or natural gas (methane).

 Get in touch with us today and we’ll help guide you through the decision.